Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

-and use the matched filter method to constrain the values of $\alpha$ and $A$.
-The result for the entire sample is shown in Fig.~\ref{fig_A_alpha}, with a yellow triangle.
-As comparison, each of the small dots shows the result of a random sample, in which the MMF for each group is randomly placed in the sky coverage.
-The distribution of the $200$ random realizations is around $(A,\alpha)= (0,0)$, as expected from a zeroed mean background.
-The symmetry relative to $(0,0)$ is because the peculiar velocities have a roughly symmetric distribution around zero.
-The results indicate that the detection of the kSZE is very significant relative to the random samples, as we will quantify below after the uncertainties in the measurements are tested.
+We have also used random samples in which each group in the observational sample is assigned a random position in the {\it Planck} sky, and found very similar results.
+The results indicate that the detection of the $\tilde{K}_{500}$ is very significant relative to the random samples, as we will quantify below after the uncertainties in the measurements are tested.